antsago/redis-queue/README.md

 anything ES8+, but it has not been tested.
 Processor needs, at least, ES10, but no other versions have been tested either.
 Try 'nvm' if you normally use a different version.

-For development try "docker-compose up redis" and "npm run dev" of the processor.
+For development try "docker-compose up redis" and "npm run dev" in processor.

+Tests are only present in processor (producer is quite simple), to run them use "npm test"